-2. Implementing Career and Technical Education Programs and Programs of Study
+2. Implementing Career and Technical Education Programs and Programs of Study a.
 Describe the career and technical education programs or programs of study that will be supported, developed, or improved at the State level, including descriptions of the programs of study to be developed at the State level and made available for adoption by eligible recipients.
 (Section 122(d)(4)(A) of Perkins V)

 Per section 122(d)(4)(A), Delaware has implemented a model of career preparation that includes the development of both state- and locally- developed CTE programs of study for demand-driven occupations and occupational groupings.
 All CTE programs of study are required to align academic and technical instruction, span the secondary and postsecondary education systems, and meet the prerequisite expectations of employers to ensure that youth and adult learners have the opportunity to continue their education and seek gainful employment.
-Further, all state- and locally-developed CTE programs of study define labor market alignment and employer partnerships, outline educator licensure requirements, define value-added opportunities, as well as career & technical student organizations (CTSOs).
-Delaware supports the following CTSOs: Business Professional of America (BPA), DECA, FCCLA, Educators Rising, FFA, HOSA, SkillsUSA, and TSA.
+Further, all state- and locally- developed CTE programs of study define labor market alignment and employer partnerships, outline educator licensure requirements, define value-added opportunities, as well as career & technical student organizations (CTSOs).
+Delaware supports the following CTSOs: Business Professionals of America (BPA), DECA, Family, Careers and Community Leaders of America (FCCLA), Educators Rising, National FFA Organization, HOSA-Future Health Professionals, SkillsUSA, and Technology Student Association (TSA).